chrisgramberg678/ml-project/README.md

 ## Installation

-This library has several dependencies.
-To start make sure you have the universe repository enabled:

-`sudo apt-add-repository universe`

-Now update:

-`sudo apt-get update`

-If you're installing to a usb or cd (or a vm emulating a usb or cd) you may encouter an error which looks something like: `Possible error ** (appstreamcli:9372): CRITICAL **: Error while moving old database out of the way.`

-This can be solved using the command: `sudo chmod -R a+rX,u+w /var/cache/app-info/xapian/default`

-and an explantion can be found [here](https://askubuntu.com/questions/761592/unable-to-apt-get-dist-upgrade-on-a-persistent-ubuntu-16-04-usb)

-Next you'll need git `sudo apt install git`

-so you can clone this repo: `git clone https://github.com/chrisgramberg678/ml-project.git`
+This library has several dependencies, all of which can be installed via pip

 ### Pip and Python dependencies

-Install pip using `sudo apt-get install python-pip`

-and make sure it's updated to the latest version using: `pip install --upgrade pip`

-Then install numpy, scipy, and cython using `pip install numpy scipy cython` (this may require sudo)
+Install numpy, scipy, cython, and eigency using `pip install numpy scipy cython eigency` (this may require sudo)

-We'll also need matplotlib for the included test file: `sudo apt install python-matplotlib`
+We also use matplotlib to create various figures so if you want to use those you'll need matplotlib as well.

 ### Installing Eigen

+If you'd like to compile the C++ portions of this library on their own you'll need to include the path to the eigen header files.
+This can be done by installing eigen as described below or by using the version of Eigen provided by eigency.
+To find the path to eigen from eigency open a python terminal and `import eigency` and call `eigency.get_includes()`.

-First we'll need cmake: `sudo apt install cmake`
+To install eigen manually we'll need cmake: `sudo apt install cmake`

 Then, go download the latest version of [Eigen](https://eigen.tuxfamily.org).